Skip to main content

 How long term disability policies work

-LTD doesn't insure disability – it insures your income.
-The benefits are designed to replace a portion of your earnings (for example, 60% of your pre-tax monthly income*) if you're unable to work for many years due to illness or injury.
-That's why many experts call it disability income insurance.
-The best LTD plans are a powerful defense against disruption to your way of life because you can use long term disability benefits for anything you require, including:
+LTD doesn't insure disability — it insures your income.
+The benefits are designed to replace a portion of your earnings (for example, 60% of your pre-tax monthly income*) if you're unable to work for extended periods due to illness or injuries.
+That's why many professionals call it disability income insurance.
+The best LTD plans are a powerful defense against disruption to your way of life because you can use long term disability policies provide benefits that can be used for anything you require, including:

 • Mortgage